Sam Samore

 Sam Samore is an American artist.
 His work is concerned with an exploration of privacy and myth in contemporary society.
 He has made numerous works which appropriate photo-techniques typically used by private detectives.
+His photographs have been described of having a film noir-like quality.

+Exhibitions and collections

+In 1994, Samore had a solo show at Kunsthalle Zurich.
+In 2007, Samore had a solo exhibition at the Museum of Modern Art entitled The Suicidist.
+His work has been reviewed in Art in America, Artforum, among other publications.

+Several works by Samore are held in the permanent collection of the Whitney Museum of American Art, and the Walker Art Center.